 Cheyenne is a larger medium-sized city located in the state of Wyoming.
 With a population of 63,335 people and 20 constituent neighborhoods, Cheyenne is the largest community in Wyoming.

-Unlike some cities, Cheyenne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cheyenne are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cheyenne is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cheyenne is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Cheyenne who work in office and administrative support (14.41%), sales jobs (9.61%), and management occupations (9.22%).

 Also of interest is that Cheyenne has more people living here who work in computers and math than 95% of the places in the US.